 When places aren’t accessible, it impacts more than just people with disabilities.
 It can affect anyone, including families with strollers, older visitors, and even those recovering from injuries.
 A lack of simple amenities such as ramps, elevators, or clear pathways, can lead to frustration and discomfort, and in some cases, cause people to change their plans entirely.

-Daniel Stone Director at TGA Mobility, explains, “When destinations fail to prioritise accessibility, they are missing out on a significant portion of the market.
+Daniel explains, “When destinations fail to prioritise accessibility, they are missing out on a significant portion of the market.
 Making spaces accessible isn’t just about helping people with disabilities.
 It’s about creating environments that work for everyone.
 Inclusivity ensures that all visitors, regardless of mobility, can fully enjoy their experience and feel welcome.”

 Ultimately, when accessibility isn’t a priority, it can hurt both visitors and local businesses, making the destination less appealing for a wide range of travellers.